Provably Powerful Graph Neural Networks for Directed Multigraphs: Related Work

 One direction considers emulating the more powerful k-WL isomorphism test, by conducting message passing between k-tuples or using a tensor-based model \citep{maron2019provably, morris2019weisfeiler}.
 Unfortunately, these models have high complexity and are impractical for most applications.
 Another line of work uses pre-calculated features to augment the GNN.
 These works explore adding subgraph counts \citep{bouritsas2022improving, barcelo2021graph}, positional node embeddings \citep{egressy2022graph, dwivedi2021graph}, random IDs \citep{abboud2020randomIDs, sato2021random}, and node IDs \citep{loukas2019graph}.

-A recent class of expressive GNNs called Subgraph GNNs, model graphs as collections of subgraphs \citep{frasca2022understanding, zhao2021stars}. \citet{papp2021dropgnn} drop random nodes from the input graph and run the GNN multiple times, gathering more information with each run. \citet{zhang2021nested} instead extract subgraphs around each node and run the GNN on these.
-Also falling into this category is ID-GNN using ego IDs \citep{you2021identity}, where each node is sampled with its neighborhood and given an identifier to differentiate it from neighboring nodes.
+A recent class of expressive GNNs called Subgraph GNNs, model graphs as collections of subgraphs \citep{frasca2022understanding, zhao2021stars}. \citet{papp2021dropgnn} drop random nodes from the input and run the GNN multiple times, gathering more information with each run. \citet{zhang2021nested} instead extract subgraphs around each node and run the GNN on these.
+Also falling into this category is ID-GNN, which uses ego IDs \citep{you2021identity}, whereby each node is sampled with its neighborhood and given an identifier to differentiate it from the neighbors.
 Although the authors claim that ID-GNNs can count cycles, the proof turns out to be incorrect.
-In fact, \citet{huang2022boostingCycleCount} show that the whole family of Subgraph GNNs cannot count cycles of length greater than 4, and propose I$^2$-GNNs that can provably count cycles up to length 6.
+In fact, \citet{huang2022boostingCycleCount} show that the whole family of Subgraph GNNs cannot count cycles of length greater than 4, and propose I$^2$-GNNs that can count cycles up to length 6.

 There has been much less work on GNNs for directed graphs. \citet{zhang2021magnet} propose a spectral network for directed graphs, but it is difficult to analyze the power of this network or apply it to larger datasets.
 Similar approaches can be found in \citep{tong2020digraph} and \citep{ma2019spectral}. \citet{jaume2019edgnnbidirecibmmaria} extend message passing to aggregate incoming and outgoing neighbors separately, rather than naively treating the graph as undirected.
 Directed multigraphs have not specifically been considered.